USEPA/code-json-generator/README.md

 3. Follow the documentation to create a cloud.gov service account plan: [space deployer](https://cloud.gov/docs/services/cloud-gov-service-account/) for continuous deployment to Cloud.gov.
 4. Add the service key username as the CG_USERNAME secret in the GitHub Repository's Secrets.
 5. Add the service key username as the CG_USERNAME secret in the GitHub Repository's Secrets.

+### Deploying to cloud.gov

+You need to establish the name of your application before deploying it to cloud.gov.

+1. Change the working directory to the etc/manifests folder.

+2. Open the frontend.yml file.

+3. Update the applications "name:" to whatever subdomain you wish to use (e.g., your-app-name).

+4. Save, commit and push your changes.

+5. You will see the code.json file located at: your-app-name.app.cloud.gov/code.json

 ### Update frequency of the Agency's code.json file

 You can modify how frequently the Agency's code.json file is generated and published to cloud.gov.